Karen Tottman Registered MBACP Integrative Counselling & Psychotherapist

 Other areas of counselling I deal with

-I have worked for Open Door since April 2010; working with young people is the focal point of our role.
+I worked for Open Door from April 2010 until June 2019; working with young people is the focal point of our role.
 We attend a variety of settings including primary schools, secondary schools, and a special needs school.
 All settings are in Thurrock and we deal with children and families from a range of backgrounds and ethnicities.
 Working with each age group has given me vast experience in assessing the therapeutic needs of the client; then designing a counselling programme in order to target the specific issues that particular child is facing, in a way that is suitable for their age or educational needs.

 Within my job role working for Open Door I regularly attend child protection training to up date my knowledge on safeguarding children and working with vulnerable adults.
 This is important for me because confidentiality is a key part of the role of a counsellor; particularly when counselling children as confidentially cannot be promised.